-Year 2: Students also receive a full tuition waiver during their professional practice experience (Peace Corps service or Fellowship).
+Year 2: Students also receive a full tuition waiver during their professional practice experience.

 Over a two-year period of participation in the ACED Sequence, tuition waivers are worth up to $32,682.

 Graduate assistants currently receive a stipend of $973-1,060 per month during the fall and spring semesters only.
 Graduate assistants work up to 20 hours per week in exchange for these awards.
 Some assistantships involve work in an academic department, while others require work with community or campus partner organizations.

 While tuition is covered by the tuition waiver, costs for student health insurance and student fees are charged to the student.
-Graduate Assistants with appointments totaling at least 50% during fall or spring are eligible for reimbursement of the Student Insurance fee assessed for that term.
-The ISU Student Insurance plan is rated 'platinum'--the highest level possible--by the Affordable Care Act!
+The university's student health insurance plan is rated 'platinum'--the highest level possible--under the Affordable Care Act!
 Learn more on the Student Health Services website.
 Fellows who select student health insurance are eligible to have the costs reimbursed for fall and spring semesters (less any applicable taxes).